 At night, you’ll find many fun and exciting options, Bebotero, La Bodeguita, Zoo and many other night clubs and discos open up and stay open till 3AM or even longer.

 Colors on the Malecon

-Once you’ve arrived at the amphitheater, enjoy shows, music, clowns or theater, walk over to the main plaza and take a seat with your ice-cream or feed the pigeons, then walk over to the Our Lady of Guadalupe Church, the variety of options and things you can see is amazing and all are a welcome opportunity for you to escape from routine and create a new memory or discover a new favorite meal from Vallarta's options.
+Once you’ve arrived at the amphitheater, enjoy shows, music, clowns or theater, walk over the street, to the main plaza, and take a seat with your ice-cream or feed the pigeons, then walk over the next street walk a block and visit the iconic Our Lady of Guadalupe parish.

-So don’t visit Puerto Vallarta without experiencing the malecon, we are sure you’ll come back again if you do.
+So don’t leave Puerto Vallarta without experiencing the malecon, more than once, we are sure you’ll visit the city again if you do.